"(...) pick a subject that interests you and practice, practice, practice"

 What is the story behind your subjects?
 What do you prefer to paint?

 I love to paint landscapes and street scenes.
-I have a passion for art and history so that is why I am inspired from my travels to Europe.
+I have a passion for art and history so that is why I am inspired by my travels to Europe.

 I find European history very fascinating!